 Management provides the Board with accounts and such explanation and information on a regular basis and as and when the Board may require from time to time enabling the Board to make a balanced and informed assessment of the Group's financial performance position and prospects.
-On a quarterly basis, the Board is also updated by the various heads of the business units on the performance and developments under their charge.
+On a quarterly basis, the Board receives updates from the various heads of the business units on the performance and developments under their charge.